microsoft/nni/docs/source/compression/evaluator.rst

 * ``evaluating_func`` is a callable function to evaluate the compressed model performance.
 Its input is a compressed model and its output is metric.
   The format of metric should be a float number or a dict with key ``default``.

-Please refer :class:`DeepspeedTorchEvaluator <nni.contrib.compression.DeepspeedTorchEvaluator>` for more details.
+Please refer :class:`DeepspeedTorchEvaluator <nni.compression.DeepspeedTorchEvaluator>` for more details.
-Here is an example of how to initialize a :class:`DeepspeedTorchEvaluator <nni.contrib.compression.DeepspeedTorchEvaluator>`.
+Here is an example of how to initialize a :class:`DeepspeedTorchEvaluator <nni.compression.DeepspeedTorchEvaluator>`.

 .. code-block:: python